ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list = [2; 3; 4; 5]
 ```

 As indicated by its type `int -> int -> int list`, the function `range` takes two integers as parameters and returns a list of integers as result.
-The first `int` parameter, called `lo`, is the lower bound of the range, the second `int` parameter, called `hi`, is the higher bound of the range.
-It is assumed that `lo <= hi`, if it isn't the case, the empty range is returned.
+The first `int` parameter, called `lo`, is the lower bound of the range; the second `int` parameter, called `hi`, is the higher bound of the range.
+It is assumed that `lo <= hi`.
+If this isn't the case, the empty range is returned.
 That's the first branch of the `if … then … else` expression.
 Otherwise, the `lo` value is appended at the front of a list that is going to be created by calling `range` itself.
 That is recursion.
 The function `range` calls itself.
 However, some progress is made at each call.
 Here, since `lo` has just been appended at the head of the list, `range` is called with the `lo + 1`.
-This can be visualized this way:
+This can be visualised this way:
 ```
   range 2 5
 = 2 :: range 3 5